The In-Between Space

 There’s a difference between being recognised and being understood.

-AI improves the baseline, but if everyone uses it the same way, the baseline becomes the ceiling.
+AI improves the baseline.
+When everyone relies on the same systems, however, the baseline can quickly become the ceiling.

-In part 3 ("When Everyone Can Create, What Still Matters?"), I'll talk about how this sameness is rooted in a deeper shift: the collapse of creative barriers.
+In part 3, I'll talk about how this sameness is rooted in a deeper shift: the collapse of creative barriers.